Part 2 - Water Treatment Operations (5 days)

 - A project assignment to be submitted by the candidate.

-A Certificate of Completion - Water Treatment Operations will be issued to each successful candidate.
+A Certificate of Completion - Water Treatment Operations will be issued by the Department of Planning and Environment to each successful candidate.

 Course notes, workplace visit to the operator's own treatment works and safety equipment (PPE) for workshop practical sessions.
-Morning tea and afternoon tea will be provided for the five days.
+Lunch, morning tea and afternoon tea will be provided for the five days.

-Writing material, calculator, accommodation, meals, transport to and from the course.
+Writing material, calculator, accommodation, other meals not specified, transport to and from the course.

-Information on course dates, locations and costs can be found in the Training courses course schedule.
+Information on course dates, locations and costs can be found in the Course schedule.

 How to nominate for the course

-The department will send confirmation of receipt of your nomination via email within one week with instructions on enrolment if successful.
-Venue details, course notes, the program and a timetable will be sent to all participants approximately four weeks before the course.
+The department will send confirmation of receipt of your nomination via email within one week.
+Venue details, the program and a timetable will be sent to all participants approximately four weeks before the course.
 Please provide details of any special dietary needs on nomination.